 CIBC is pleased to participate in the National Fraud Prevention Month in co-operation with the Government of Canada, law enforcement and the Canadian Bankers Association.
-National Fraud Prevention Month is intended to educate consumers on fraud-related issues and provide guidance on how to "Recognize it.
-Report it.
-Stop it."
+National Fraud Prevention Month is intended to educate consumers on fraud-related issues and provide guidance on how to recognize, reject and report fraud.

 As part of National Fraud Prevention Month, CIBC is pleased to offer the following tips on how to protect yourself from identity theft.
 Checking your accounts regularly and using the following tips will help keep your banking experience as secure as possible.

 - CIBC will never send you an unsolicited e-mail or text message asking for your personal information, PINs or passwords for your email or other accounts

 - CIBC may call you and request certain personal information to validate your identity, but we will not ask for your PIN or password.
 If you are concerned about the validity of a call from CIBC, give us a call using the number on the back of your card

 - Beware of people asking you to move money for them or notices that you have won a lottery you didn't play.
 Remember, if it sounds too good to be true, it usually is